yinxc/structural-information-minimisation/README.md

 1 3 2.0
 2 3 3.0
 The first line is the number of nodes of the graph
-The second line is the edge: first_node_id second_node_id weight, splitted by space.
+The second line is the edge: first_node_id second_node_id weight .splitted by space.
 The node_id start from 1.

 resultfile (graph.deDoc(E)community or graph.deDoc(M)community or graph.Qcommunity) is the result of communities found by algorithm deDoc(E), deDoc(M) or CNM.
 Each line is a community.